duckdb/duckdb-web/docs/sql/statements/create_sequence.md

 expanded: SQL
 railroad: statements/createsequence.js
 ---
-`CREATE SEQUENCE` creates a new sequence number generator.
+The `CREATE SEQUENCE` statement creates a new sequence number generator.

 ### Examples
 Create an ascending sequence called serial, starting at 101: